remy/remysharp.com/public/blog/ms-update.md

 My basic way of understand lesions is that they mess with the neurological pathway and the information sent along the nervous system to the brain.
 They're also permanent damage, and really, no one wants permanent damage on their brain… or anywhere really.

-Although no one has explicitly told me, I know now that my MS is classified as "_active_ relapsing remitting MS".
+Although no one has explicitly told me, I know now that my MS is classified as _active_ relapsing remitting MS (RRMS).
 I'm not super sure what that means, and if I'm honest, I'm not sure I'm ready to find out.

 ## Doing drugs

 The neurologist that I had was going on to retire at the end of 2021 and they had all their cases reviewed during their exit process.
 Thusly I got a phone call from them in early 2022 explaining that when my case was presented to the board of (I guess, MS slash Doctor types…) people it was decided that I do indeed need to get onto drugs.

-From what I understand, there's a lot of [drugs and treatment available for MS](https://www.mssociety.org.uk/about-ms/treatments-and-therapies), but they focus around slowing the progression and reducing the "relapse" part of RRMS (Relapsing remitting MS).
+From what I understand, there's a lot of [drugs and treatment available for MS](https://www.mssociety.org.uk/about-ms/treatments-and-therapies), but they focus around slowing the progression and reducing the "relapse" part of RRMS.

 Apparently my particular case gave me ALL the options, so we started at the strongest.
 There was three options that I needed to consider, one that has a high risk of brain infection if you're [positive for the John Cunningham virus (JVC)](https://mstrust.org.uk/a-z/jc-virus-and-pml) - which I'd never heard of (the virus) and is, from what I understood, benign.
 Turns out that I _was_ positive and by the sounds of things the brain infection thing was a pretty serious end-game move by Mother Nature so the last two options are injection based and reduce my B cells (which apparently attack the nervous system).